-We’re delighted to be supporting the Brain Injury Group and BRAKE in this year’s Road Safety Week campaign.
 This year, BRAKE’s theme is ‘Bike Smart’ and will focus on the safety of cyclists and motorcyclists, who are amongst the most vulnerable of UK road users.

 More than a third of people killed or seriously injured on UK roads are those travelling on two wheels, with 100 bike riders injured every day in needless, preventable crashes.

 Through the week-long awareness campaign, Barcan+Kirby will be supporting BRAKE’s stances on:

 - policy-makers being Bike Smart by implementing a safe systems approach, mandating lifesaving technology and prioritising cycle friendly infrastructure

 - drivers being Bike Smart by looking out for those on two wheels, driving safely and slowly and giving bike riders plenty of space

 - cyclists and motorcyclists being Bike Smart through safe riding behaviours and appropriate training and equipment